-Mark Fox is a designer and educator.
+Mark Fox is a designer, educator, and author.
 He specializes in the design of trademarks, icon systems, and custom typography at Design is Play where he collaborates with Angie Wang.
-(Prior to his work with Wang, Fox designed under the nom de guerre BlackDog for more than twenty years.)
+(Prior to his work with Wang, Fox designed under the studio name BlackDog for more than twenty years.)
 Fox and Wang are co-authors of Symbols: A Handbook for Seeing, published by The Monacelli Press in 2016.
 The following year, Design is Play was nominated for one of the Cooper Hewitt, Smithsonian Design Museum’s 2017 National Design Awards—a nationwide awards program honoring excellence, innovation, and lasting achievement in American design.

 Known for creating arresting images with unusual concision, Fox has been described by Aaron Betsky, former Curator of Architecture and Design at the San Francisco Museum of Modern Art, as “a master at the specialized task of designing logos and symbols.”
 Betsky states further, “His designs have the impact of early twentieth-century propaganda, the aura of medieval myth, and the thought-provoking quality of a work of critical art.”
 Writing in Graphis, Ken Coupland notes Fox’s “talent for compressing the maximum amount of message into the minimum amount of acreage.”
 Regarding Fox’s winning entry in the 1993 San Francisco Museum of Modern Art’s Beaux Arts Ball competition, juror Michael Manwaring proclaimed, “A short, sharp blast in a roomful of frippery.”

 Fox’s work has been recognized nationally and internationally in the publications Affiche (The Netherlands), B.A.T.
 (France), Blueprint (England), Communication Arts (United States), Critique (United States), Graphis (Switzerland), Monthly Design (South Korea), and Novum (Germany).